anirudh97asu/Developing-Multi-Agent-Frameworks-for-Solving-Logic-Intensive-Grid-Puzzle-Problems/README.md

 ## Results and Performance

-The framework has been tested on various puzzle types including:
+The framework has been tested on Logic grid puzzles
-- Sudoku (standard and variants)
-- Nonograms (Picross)
-- Logic grid puzzles
-- Crosswords

 Detailed performance metrics and comparisons are available in the experiment notebooks.